Synthetic likelihood in misspecified models: Discussion

 While the initial impetus for these methods was one of practicality, recent research has begun to focus on the theoretical behavior of these methods.
 In the context of BSL, \cite{frazier2019bayesian} demonstrate that BSL posteriors are well-behaved in large samples, and can deliver inferences that are just as reliable as those obtained by ABC, assuming the model is correctly specified.

-The important message delivered in this paper is that if the assumed model is misspecified, then BSL inference can be unreliable, and the BSL and ABC posteriors can be significantly different.
-In particular, if the model is misspecified, the BSL posterior can display a wide variety of behavior, e.g., multi-modality, uni-modality, and concentration onto a boundary point of the parameter space.
-Critically, the type of behavior exhibited by the BSL posterior is intimately related to the form and degree of model misspecification, which cannot be reliably measured without first conducing some form of inference.
+However, the important message delivered in this paper is that if the assumed model is misspecified, then synthetic likelihood-based inference can be unreliable, and the resulting posterior can be significantly different to those obtained from other approximate Bayesian methods.
+Critically, the type of behavior exhibited by the Bayesian synthetic likelihood posterior is intimately related to the form and degree of model misspecification, which cannot be reliably measured without first conducting some form of inference.

-While our results have only focused on the most commonly applied variant of the BSL posterior, it is highly likely that recently proposed variations of BSL, such as the semiparametric BSL approach of \cite{an2020robust} or the whitening BSL approach of \cite{priddle2019efficient}, will exhibit similar behavior.

-However, we have also demonstrated that there exist versions of BSL that deliver reliable inferences under model misspecification.
-The first method we discuss is the robust BSL approach of \cite{frazier2019robust}, which augments the BSL posterior with adjustment parameters that ``soak-up'' the model misspecification, and can deliver reliable inferences on the parameters of interest.
-The second approach is a new two-step BSL approach that resembles the adjustment procedure to BSL inference described in \cite{frazier2019bayesian}, but which is specifically targetted at dealing with the issue of model misspecification.
-While both approaches deliver reliable performance in the examples considered in this paper, a more extensive comparison is needed to determine which method performs best across large classes of examples.

-\textbf{Acknowledgements:} Frazier gratefully acknowledges support by the Australian Research Council through grant DE200101070.
-Drovandi gratefully acknowledges support by the Australian Research Council.
-Frazier and Drovandi acknowledge support by the Australian Centre of Excellence in Mathematics and Statistics.